Non-equilibrium bosonization of fractional quantum Hall edges: Keldysh action for the Laughlin edge

 The determinant~\eqref{eq:F-V-bar-det} is similar to those appearing in studies of FCS of fermions, which is not surprising in view of the connection to FCS emphasized above.
 In this determinant, the time $t$ and the energy $\epsilon$ can be understood as canonically conjugate variables, i.e., $[\epsilon, t] = i$, which makes the calculation of the determinant, in general, highly non-trivial.
 Of particular interest is the case of a double-step distribution function,

 where $\Theta(\epsilon)$ is the step function.
-This distribution function describes an electronic system that is driven out of equilibrium by injection (tunneling) of electrons (charge $e$) with probability $\mathcal{T}$ from a system at voltage $V$.
+It is assumed here that $eV\gg T$, where $T$ is the temperature, so that the use of the zero-temperature Fermi distribution $f_0(\epsilon)$ is appropriate.
+The distribution function \eqref{eq:double_step_fermions} describes an electronic system that is driven out of equilibrium by injection (tunneling) of electrons (charge $e$) with probability $\mathcal{T}$ from a system at voltage $V$.
 In the present work, our main focus will be on an extension of this situation to the FQH setting: a FQH edge driven out of equilibrium by tunneling of quasiparticles (that can be either anyons or electrons) from another FQH edge, characterized by voltage $V$ and tunneling probability $\mathcal{T}$.
-We will assume a dilute limit, $\mathcal{T} \ll 1$, in which case this picture is under control.
+We will assume a dilute limit, $\mathcal{T} \ll 1$, in which case this picture is under control and describes a rare injection of well-defined quasiparticles.

 We thus consider now a Laughlin edge (filling $\nu = 1/m$), driven out of equilibrium by tunneling of elementary quasiparticles (with charge $e^* = \nu e$), see Fig.~\ref{fig:Lauglin_setup}.
 The non-equilibrium action is given by Eq.~\eqref{eq:partition_function_rho_general}, where we should now specify the functional ${\cal F}[\overline{V}]$.
 To this end, we note that the FCS of a dilute beam of anyons is similar to that for electrons but with several essential differences: First, the electronic particle number of an anyon is $\nu$ (instead of unity for electrons).
 Second, the anyon charge that couples to the voltage is $e^* = \nu e$ (instead of $e$ for electrons).
-Finally, the injected current on the Laughlin edge is $\mathcal{T} V \nu e^2/(2\pi) = \mathcal{T} V \nu^{-1} (e^*)^2/(2\pi)$ instead of $\mathcal{T} V e^2/(2\pi)$ for electrons, with the factor $\nu^{-1}$ being a manifestation of the anyonic statistics of charge-$e^*$ quasiparticles.
+Finally, the injected current on the Laughlin edge is $\mathcal{T} V \nu e^2/(2\pi) = \mathcal{T} V \nu^{-1} (e^*)^2/(2\pi)$ instead of $\mathcal{T} V e^2/(2\pi)$ for electrons, with the factor $\nu^{-1}$ being a manifestation of the anyonic statistics of charge-$e^*$ quasiparticles, in the sense that each electronic state effectively translates into $1/\nu$ anyonic quasiparticles.
 These three considerations suggest the following form of the functional ${\cal F}[\overline{V}]$ entering the generating function~\eqref{eq:Partition_function_general} and the action~\eqref{eq:partition_function_rho_general} for the Laughlin edge:

 where the phase is now

 and $f(\epsilon)$ is a distribution function of {\it fermions} with charge $e^* = \nu e$,